MicrosoftDocs/cpp-docs/docs/mfc/walkthrough-adding-animation-to-an-mfc-project.md

 ### To add an animated object to the project

-1. In Solution Explorer, double-click MFCAnimationWalkthroughView.h to open it for modification.
+1. In **Solution Explorer**, double-click MFCAnimationWalkthroughView.h to open it for modification.
 Just before the definition of the `CMFCAnimationWalkthroughView` class, add the following code to create a custom animation controller that will handle scheduling conflicts with the animation object.

     ```cpp
     class CCustomAnimationController : public CAnimationController